mmalerba/mdc-size-comparison/.github/ISSUE_TEMPLATE/bug.md

 ---
 name: Bug Report
-about: This is a bug report.
+about: "This is a bug report.
+blah
+blah
+"
 title: "bug([LIB]/[COMPONENT]): [ISSUE TITLE]"
 labels: bug wontfix
 ---